🕰️ Est. reading time: 2 minutes

 We reverse engineer a solution to fit a problem.

-We aren’t uncomfortable with ambiguity, period; we run instead of dancing around it and think of it as a resource that catalyzes our solution-finding.
+We aren’t uncomfortable with ambiguity.
+We strive for clarity as quickly as possible, rather than dancing around ambiguous situations, and see it as a resource that catalyzes our solution-finding process.

 “If you’re creating something new to the world, you will definitely have to wrestle with ambiguity at some point.
 Engaging ambiguity isn’t a choice; it’s inherent in the process of getting to any great outcome.”